sisby-folk/tinkerers-smithing/README.md

 ---

 This mod:
-- Adds unit repair recipes for all equipment with no XP or prior work cost.
+- Adds repair recipes for all equipment with no XP or prior work cost.
-    - For iron and above, use a smithing table to repair 25% at a time, like an anvil.
+  - For basic tools, add up to 3 material in the crafting grid to repair based on tool cost.
-    - For basic tools, add up to 3 material in the 2x2 crafting grid to repair based on tool cost.
+  - For other equipment, add one material at a smithing table to repair 25% durability, like an anvil.
 - Adds upgrade recipes for all equipment.
-    - For iron, use a smithing table to upgrade anything but chestplates and leggings.
+  - For iron, just add a diamond at a smithing table.
+Excludes chestplates and leggings.
-    - For wood and stone tools, add everything but sticks in the 2x2 crafting grid.
+  - For wood and stone tools, add the full amount of new material to the tool in the crafting grid.
-    - For gold gear, add any piece of netherite gear at the smithing table.
+  - For golden gear, add any piece of netherite gear to it at the smithing table.
 - Adds a recipe to "de-work" equipment, lowering the cost of future anvil operations.
-    - For all equipment, just add netherite scrap at the smithing table.
+  - For iron and above, just add netherite scrap at the smithing table.

 All added recipes keep tools as-is - with enchantments, custom names, and any modded data.